 This is such a very simple recipe to put together.
 The kids really enjoyed these cherry oat bites as an after-school snack.

-It’s a very simple recipe to put together and the kids really enjoyed it as an after-school snack.
-It would be great in a lunch box or even for breakfast – in fact the oats make it perfect fare to start the day with.
+They would also be great in a lunch box or even for breakfast.
+In fact the oats make them perfect fare to start the day with.

 I love cherry cake and even the thought of one brings back memories of a buttery cake from a packet, stuffed full of bright red glacé cherries, which I often ate as a child.

 Now that I'm vegan this cake isn't suitable for me any more.
 Equally, now that I'm a mother I try to limit the amount of sugar that my children consume.